 Second Opinion Chapter 2: A Prequel

-Clare was left with a most tiresome task.
+Claire was left with a most tiresome task.
 The raid on Highland Island was over, having been nothing more than sending a standing army to crush a colony of fishermen.
 The Northern soldiers had scoured the battlefield when the slaughter was finished, taking those among the fallen who were still breathing as prisoners while leaving the rest for the crows.
-Any of the captives who hadn't been rendered comatose by their injuries were kept sedated just long enough for Clare to decide their fates.
+Any of the captives who hadn't been rendered comatose by their injuries were kept sedated just long enough for Claire to decide their fates.

 She walked down the rows of gurneys, glossing over the wounded Highwind warriors.
 A group of medics trailed her, shrinking in number each time she would send two or three to tend to a specific patient.
 Those she overlooked (assuming they managed to survive their injuries on their own) would be thrown in Schuezneit's dungeons the moment they could stand on their feet, where they would presumably rot whatever remained of their miserable lives away.
 However, she was picking out which individuals would be lucky enough to be granted what she considered to be a generous alternative.
 She was looking for test subjects.

-Clare grumbled in boredom as she gave the next lingering patient a quick look, saw severity of his injuries, and shook her head.
+Claire grumbled in boredom as she gave the next lingering patient a quick look, saw severity of his injuries, and shook her head.
 She continued to the next gurney with her servants attentively behind her.

 She stopped at the feet of another enemy warrior, this time a female, and frowned at the mass of bandages that half-mummified the girl.